Get valuable eCommerce growth content delivered to your inbox.

-Email Template Asking for Reviewsby Sally Baker, Digital Marketing Manager on Sep 9, 2020 / Perspective
+Email Template Asking for Reviewsby Sally Benson, Digital Marketing Manager on Sep 9, 2020 / Perspective

 Did you know Google made reviews a very weighted factor in ranking?
 It’s not only important for companies to have reviews for Google to rank them well, but it’s obviously important for the end-user to see what real people are saying.
 And make sure it’s real people, or Google will make sure you pay the consequences.